GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/RrL7ZmzMjfhtH4gUW3ST.png", alt="Context menus of a folder and script with ignore-related options.", width="800", height="521" %}

-Depending on script of folder you right-clicked, you may see options to add or remove to and from the list:
+Depending on the script or folder you right-clicked, you may see options to add or remove to and from the list:

-- A script or a folder to a custom exclusion rule.
+- A script or a folder to or from a custom exclusion rule.
-- All known third-party scripts to the list.
+- All known third-party scripts.
 - All content scripts.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/DRI11RoakrLnwLZPOJPO.png", alt="Ignore-listed scripts and folders are grayed out, you can hide them with an experimental option in the More options drop-down menu.", width="800", height="542" %}